LOFOTEN WILD CAMPING

-But please be careful.
+Please be careful.
 Some locals do put up signs saying ‘No Camping’, especially in larger cities.

 HOW TO FIND A PLACE TO WILD CAMPING IN LOFOTEN

-The most convenient place for wild camping is the numerous beaches on the north coastline.
+The most convenient place for wild camping is the many beaches on the north coastline.
 Most often there is a parking lot, drinking water and it is convenient to get here.
 In Lofoten is that water in most rivers, lakes, and streams is clean enough for drinking.

 6 BEST BEACHES FOR WILD CAMPING IN LOFOTEN